Shaheed Veer Narayan Singh International Cricket Stadium: Pitch and Long Boundary

+Raipur's ground is considered one of the biggest grounds in India in terms of boundary dimension.
+This gives a level playing field and balance to game from the perspective of both batsmen and bowlers.
+The size of the field is 180 yards x 160 yards, and the length of the boundaries are 80 meters on average.

+A Maximum of 84 m boundary can be set for all format matches here in Raipur, International commentators have compared this stadium with the likes of The Gabba in Australia.

-BCCI had adjudged the pitch and ground of Shaheed Veer Narayan International Cricket Stadium as Best pitch and Best ground of Central Zone of the year 2017-18.
-It is notable that Naya Raipur Cricket Ground had been adjudged best during IPL 2013, Pitch curator Shamim Mirza and ground staff had been congratulated for the above achievement.
+BCCI had adjudged the pitch and ground of Shaheed Veer Narayan International Cricket Stadium as the Best pitch and Best ground of the Central Zone for the year 2017–18.
+It is notable that Naya Raipur Cricket Ground had been adjudged the best during IPL 2013, Pitch curator Shamim Mirza and ground staff had been congratulated for the above achievements.

-Initial game hostings
+Initial Games

-The First International Standard cricket match was played between Canada national cricket team and the Chhattisgarh cricket team, the game was a One Day match, played on 21 November 2010.
+The first international standard cricket match was played between the Canada national cricket team and the Chhattisgarh cricket team.
+The game was a One-Day match, played on 21 November 2010.

-Stadium hosted a Half-Marathon, with the theme "Let us run" on 16 December 2012 to mark Vijay Diwas.
-Sunil Gavaskar had rated this stadium to as one of the best stadiums in the country and had proposed to utilize it for all types of matches.
-Irfan Pathan who was in awe of the facilities in the stadium noted that "When opportunities are created, and such facilities are in place, there is the hope that cricketers will emerge."
+The Stadium hosted a Half-Marathon, with the theme "Let us run" on 16 December 2012 to mark Vijay Diwas.
+Sunil Gavaskar had rated this stadium as one of the best stadiums in the country and had proposed to utilize it for all types of matches.
+Irfan Pathan who was in awe of the facilities in the stadium noted that "When opportunities are created, and such facilities are in place, there is the hope that new cricketers will emerge."

+Road Safety & CCL

-Hosting of Road Safety World Series
+Road Safety

-2020-21 Road Safety World Series was postponed on 24 March 2020 after four matches due to COVID-19 lockdown in India.
+The 2020-21 Road Safety World Series was postponed on 24 March 2020 after four matches due to COVID-19 lockdown in India.
 After almost a year, the tournament resumed with the announcement of all the matches to be played in Raipur with all COVID-19 guidelines being followed allowing only 50% audience capacity of the stadium.
-The tournament hosted matches between 5 March to 21 March 2021.
+The tournament hosted matches between 5 and 21 March 2021.